vyomasystems-lab/challenges-arpit306/README.md

-# CTB Hackathon 2022 - Final Report
+# CTB Design Verification Hackathon 2022 - Final Report

 This is the final CTB Hackathon report submitted for final evaluation by **Arpit Sharma.**